toddcf/code-snippets/git/git-overview.md

 To keep things simple, you can just use Command Prompt (cmd) on Windows.
 It is a good starting point to learn the terminal; then you can dive into the PowerShell if required.

 On Mac, you can just use Z-Shell.

+## Helpful Commands

+- `pwd` = print working directory.
+Tells you where you are.
+- `ls` = list items.
+Tells you all the items in your current directory.
+- `cd` = change directory.
+Type this, followed by the directory you want to navigate to, to go there.
+  - `cd ..` = move up one directory level.
+  - `cd /` = navigate to the root (top level) directory.
+  - `cd ~` = navigate to home directory.
+(I believe this means your user directory.)
+- `clear` = clear the terminal.
+You still have access to your previous commands if you scroll up.

+The `~` symbol next to a directory name indicates you that you are currently in that directory.

+`Ctrl` + `q` quits your existing terminal.